wunderio/drupal-gitlab-local-pipelines/README.md

     grumphp.yml
     ```

-3. Start using, either update your code and try to commit or run the scanner on whole codebase.
+3. Start using, either update your code and try to commit or run the scanner on whole codebase:

     ```bash
     docker run -it -v "$(pwd)":/app hkirsman/dglp vendor/bin/grumphp run